Teens Grows Greens is grounded in experiential learning (EL), which is, at its most basic, learning from experience or learning by doing.

 in the community, where they mentor neighborhood Kids;

-Teens bring a growth mindset to achieving their
+Teens bring a growth mindset to achieving the objectives of the

 three main principles of Responsibility, Respect, and Resilience.